Milind-dev/recipeprojects/README.md

 When a certain query is searched, the query data is displayed on the screen.
 Now, the user adds data to the cart. cart are user query specific item

+# third party generate
+ ### When you connect in to a website, an API key is generated.
+The API is quite sufficient; 4 to 5 .times the result is returned with an error 409 status.
+API fetch times are set by the website for one day

 # How to work on the project
 ### install